CityOfDetroit/iet/src/posts/how-we-built-ddot-info.md

 ## After thoughts

 - It's really gratifying to build the tool that you want to use everyday.
 It also creates a lot of incentive to have a working development site each day, even if it doesn't look good yet or some feature might be totally different tomorrow
 - We're still learning what it means to assert ourselves as a "prototype" team.
-At about six months long, this project felt bulky and sluggish at points; it can feel hard to hear new feature requests and implementing them after all of your initially scoped proof-of-concept ideas are proven.
+At about six months long, this project felt bulky and sluggish at points; it was hard sometimes to hear new feature requests and be asked to implement them after all of our initially scoped proof-of-concept ideas were proven.
 But in the end, we deployed a collaborative product that we're proud of and DDOT is confident in to serve their riders
 - There's always a next project.
 Something that ddot.info doesn't currently support is trip-planning, or the ability to ask "I'm here and I want to go there, what bus(es) can I take?"
 We're excited to dig into [Open Trip Planner's](http://www.opentripplanner.org/) suite of tools and regional transit data sources in the future

 Thanks for reading.
 Check out [ddot.info](https://ddot.info/) for bus schedules and find [our code](https://github.com/CityOfDetroit/route-explorer) on Github; [feedback](https://app.smartsheet.com/b/form/28665a43770d48b5bbdfe35f3b7b45ac), [bug reports](https://github.com/CityOfDetroit/route-explorer/issues/new), and pull requests always welcome.